sstelfox/stelfox.net/content/blog/2014-08-01-fast-hex-to-decimal-in-bash.md

 title: "Fast Hex to Decimal in Bash"
 ---

-I needed too turn some hexidecimal values into decimal in a bash script and found a real easy way too do it.
-The following is a very short bash script demostrating how too turn the hexidecimal string "deadbeefcafe" into it's equivalent decimal value of "244837814094590".
+I needed too turn some hexadecimal values into decimal in a bash script and found a real easy way too do it.
+The following is a very short bash script demonstrating how too turn the hexadecimal string "deadbeefcafe" into it's equivalent decimal value of "244837814094590".

 ```bash